TitansProductions/tp_cod_zombies/README.md

 Next, in that map, you have to design it, where the barriers are going to be, the vending machines, mystery boxes, doors (blockways) and all that which are highly required to have a good and interesting map.

 Once you design it and you dont have knowledge about ymaps and xmls, in that script we provide you a map builder which is called **object loader**.
-The object loader purpose is to avoid ymaps and xmls and create the desired areas from a configuration file.
+The object loader purpose is to avoid ymaps and xmls and create the desired areas from a configuration

-- we personally use spooni-spooner of our version for
+__How to use objectloader:__

+By default, on the `config/map_builder` you will find the **valentine** map which is an example.
+All the objects firstly placed through spooni spooner script ( we personally use spooni-spooner of our version - modified) and then, we are getting the placed object data (model, x,y,z,pitch,roll,yaw) and we add them on the new map configuration file.

 # Development API